MediaComem/comem-archidep/ex/nginx-static-deployment.md

 ```

 ## :exclamation: Create an nginx configuration file to serve the website

-Make sure you have nginx installed [as shown during the course][nginx-install].

 Create an nginx configuration file for the website.
 You may name the file
 `clock` and put it in nginx's `/etc/nginx/sites-available` directory.
 You can do